-Bronx Independent Living Services (BILS) is a non-profit, community based organization dedicated to empower all people with disabilities to understand and exercise their civil and human rights in order to live fully integrated lives in mainstream society.
+Bronx Independent Living Services (BILS) is a non-profit, community based organization dedicated to empowering all people with disabilities to understand and exercise their civil and human rights in order to live fully integrated lives in mainstream society.
 BILS assists individuals by providing them the necessary tools to make informed decisions about their own lives through access to education, skills development, and access to the appropriate resources.
 On a systemic level, BILS is committed to facilitating social, economic, and civic change by advocating for the removal of architectural, communication, and attitudinal barriers that have limited the disabled community for far too long.
 BILS is an Equal Opportunity Employer.

-BILS is seeking to hire two Transition Specialists for a statewide initiative to assist individuals transitioning from institutional settings to the community.
-The Transition Specialist will facilitate and coordinate for individuals residing in institutions, such as Nursing Homes, Hospitals &/or Intermediate Care Facilities, with a comprehensive plan to transition back to living in the community.
+BILS is seeking 2 Transition Specialists for position to assist individuals in nursing homes who wish to return to the community..
+The Transition Specialist will facilitate and coordinate services for individuals residing in nursing home with a comprehensive plan to transition back to living in the community.
 The Transition Specialist will also assist with transitions for individuals served by the Office of People with Developmental Disabilities (OPWDD) who are moving to community settings.

 Duties and Responsibilities:

-- Receive referrals from the Transition Coordinator and ensure the transition process is followed through for each consumer
+- Receive referrals from the Regional Transition Center and ensure the transition process is followed through for each participant

-- Provide information, linkage & referrals for individuals and families who are considering, or are in the process of, transitioning back into their community of choice
+- Provide objective information about community services for individuals and families who are considering, or are in the process of, transitioning

-- Coordinate visits to institutions, provide potential participants with unbiased information regarding available home and community based services, participate in discharge planning, and coordinate with other relevant social service agencies involved in the discharge and transition care of the consumer
+- Coordinate visits to nursing homes, participate in discharge planning, and coordinate with other relevant social service agencies involved in the discharge and transition care of the participant

-- Develop and facilitate person centered plans, secure qualified housing, coordinate home and community services during the transition period, and subsequently ensure continuation of services after the transition is completed
+- Develop and facilitate person centered plans effective for the transition, secure qualified housing, coordinate home and community services during the transition period, and subsequently ensure continuation of services after the transition is completed

-- Collaborate with the Transition Coordinator to determine barriers to transition;
+- Collaborate with the transition team to determine barriers to transition

-- Consult with Transition Coordinator to assist in addressing transition barriers related to medical condition or counseling need
+- Consult with the transition team to assist in addressing transition barriers related to medical condition or counseling need

 - Ensures all significant client data and service provision details are current and accurate, and that they are documented in a timely manner into BILS’ and the contracted provider’s databases

-- Attends Agency’s in-service trainings, staff meetings as well as any trainings from Open Doors/MFP
+- Attends Agency’s in-service training and unit meetings as well as any other agency-related activities.

 - Perform other program-related duties as assigned